tuupola/instrument-middleware/README.md

 ```

 Field `bootstrap` is the time elapsed between start of the request and executing
 the first middleware.
+Field `total` is the time elapsed between starting the
-Note again that Instrument middleware *must* be the last
+request and exiting the last middleware.
+Note again that Instrument middleware
-one added so it will be executed first.
+*must* be the last one added so it will be executed first when entering and
+last when exiting the  middleware stack.

 Fields `memory` and `process` are the peak PHP memory usage and elapsed time
 during the processing of the request.
 This includes the route or controller and